Even if you don’t need a building consent all works must be completed in accordance with the Building Code.

 Some other building work doesn't require a consent - like patios at ground level, small sheds and low decks, maintenance on your house, etc. These rules are set by the Ministry of Business, Innovation and Employment (MBIE) in Schedule One of the Building Code.

-If you have a home project in mind such as a retaining wall, fence, sleepout or deck, you can use our free tool to find out whether you need a building consent.
+If you have a home project in mind such as a retaining wall, fence, sleepout or deck, you can use the tool below to find out whether you need a building consent.